Augmentation varieties and disk potentials I: Introduction

-The use of the cluster approach might seem like a technical choice, but actually it resolves an obstruction to the differential squaring to zero, as already noted in Aganagic-Ekholm-Ng-Vafa \cite{vafaetal}.
-Namely, in even the basic examples of Lagrangian fillings one has disk bubbling in the one-dimensional moduli spaces of holomorphic disks bounding the filling.
-In the cluster approach, the moduli space "continues" as a moduli space of configurations where two disks are separated by a gradient liine, which eventually breaks to give a true boundary configuration.
-In this broken configuration, there are two levels, in the sense of symplectic field theory, meaning that this configuration is again a contribution to the square of the differential.
+The use of the treed disk approach resolves an obstruction to fillings giving augmentations, as already noted in \cite{vafaetal}.
+Namely, even in simple examples of Lagrangian fillings, one has disk bubbling in the one-dimensional moduli spaces of holomorphic disks bounding the filling.
+In the treed disk approach, the moduli space ``continues" after the formation of a disk-bubble as a moduli space of configurations where two disks are separated by a gradient line, so that the true boundary (in the unobstructed case) consists of configurations with a broken trajectory.
+In this broken configuration, there are two levels, in the sense of symplectic field theory, meaning that this configuration is again a contribution to differential of the map associated to the filling.

-In this first paper in the series, we construct the moduli spaces of treed disks with punctures, and prove results about their compactness, regularization and orientations.
-In sequels \cite{BCSW2, BCSW3}, these moduli spaces will be used to: \begin{enumerate} \item Define the Chekanov-Eliashberg algebra, and show the resulting Legendrian contact homology is independent of various choices made; \item For a tame Lagrangian cobordism between Legendrians, see Definition \ref{def:tamepair} below, define a chain map between the Chekanov-Eliashberg algebras.
-Particularly, define an augmentation variety for a Legendrian and show it is a Legendrian isotopy invariant. \item Establish a concrete relation between the disk potential functions of certain monotone Lagrangians such as Vianna's tori and the augmentation varieties of their Legendrian lifts, hence distinguish infinitely many Legendrians that are mutually not Legendrian isotopic. \item Compute the augmentation varieties for the Clifford-type and Hopf-type Legendrians, and the augmentation variety in particular for disconnected Legendrians, in relation to the conjectures of \cite{vafaetal} on the parametrization of components by partitions. \end{enumerate}
+In this first paper in the series, we construct the moduli spaces of treed holomorphic disks with punctures, and prove results about their compactness, regularization and orientations.
+In sequels \cite{BCSW2, BCSW3}, these moduli spaces will be used to perform the following tasks: \begin{itemize} \item Define the Chekanov-Eliashberg algebra, and show the resulting Legendrian contact homology is independent of various choices made. \item Define a chain map between the Chekanov-Eliashberg algebras for a tame Lagrangian cobordism between Legendrians (see Definition \ref{def:tamepair}). \item Define an augmentation variety for a Legendrian and show it is a Legendrian isotopy invariant. \item Establish a concrete relationship between the disk potential functions of certain monotone Lagrangians such as Vianna's tori and the augmentation varieties of their Legendrian lifts, thus distinguishing infinitely many Legendrians that are mutually not Legendrian isotopic. \item Compute the augmentation varieties for the Clifford-type and Hopf-type Legendrians, and the augmentation variety in particular for disconnected Legendrians, in relation to the conjectures of \cite{vafaetal} on the parametrization of components by partitions. \end{itemize}